Vennyhedgie/UI-Remake/README.md

 ### Ranger Issues

 The ranger UI is particularly intricate and due to Reffect missing active pet filters, so some compromises have been made.
 Pet F2 skill IDs are used to check your active pet to display portraits.
 Because of this, whenever the F2 skill is modified, these pet checks cannot be performed.
-However, most of those issues have been circumvented somehow, so I would still consider it playable just fine.
+However, most of those issues have been circumvented somehow, so I would still consider it **playable just fine**.
 These issues are:

 - There's a couple of pets that share the same F2 skills, so the portrait will be the same (Mostly Hall of Monument pets).
 - The "Guard / Avoid Combat" button is not available.
 This also applies to Mechanist.
 (You can still use F3 to recall your pet or toggle your default UI visibility to click this button).